 Don’t get me wrong.
 I commend the schools for recognizing the importance of teamwork.
 The problem is that the people promoting these “group projects” haven’t actually looked at how real teams work.
 The teamwork found on sports teams and the teamwork found in the real world have distinct differences from the group projects thrust on children in public schools.
 True teamwork is what I want my kids to learn and it is the only thing that really works.
 True teamwork is effective in school, work, home, and sports.
 True teamwork actually works, as opposed to its counterfeit: group projects.

-There are unique attributes to sports teams that actually relate much better to the teamwork found in the real world:
+There are five unique attributes to sports teams that actually relate much better to the teamwork found in the real world:

 - You must try out for the team.